-2.54 Standard settlement instructions (SSI) are sets of essential settlement parameters that one party sends to another, including a list of that party's settlement agents for each type of security, their agent's identification codes, their cash and securities account numbers and addresses, and the settlement system for each type of security.
+parameters that one party sends to another, including a list of that party's settlement agents for each type of security, their agent's identification codes, their cash and securities account numbers and addresses, and the settlement system for each type of security.
 The use of SSI facilitates straight-through processing (STP).
-It is therefore best practice for parties to provide SSI to each other.
-If an SSI is to be amended, notification of the amendment should be made to other party as soon as possible and well before the intended settlement date.
+It is therefore best practice for parties to provide SSI to each made to other party as soon as possible and well before the intended settlement date.